nixworks/public/news/2012/04/10/index.md

 ##### attorney
 ### [The attorneys for George Zimmerman, the main person of interest in the shooting of Trayvon Martin, say that they quit representing Zimmerman due to them losing contact with him. ](/news/2012/04/10/the-attorneys-for-george-zimmerman-the-main-person-of-interest-in-the-shooting-of-trayvon-martin-say-that-they-quit-representing-zimmerman.md)
-_Context: George Zimmerman, attorney_
+_Context: attorney, George Zimmerman_

 ##### Rick Santorum
 ### [American politician Rick Santorum suspends his candidacy for the Republican nomination, increasing the likelihood that Mitt Romney will be the nominee. ](/news/2012/04/10/american-politician-rick-santorum-suspends-his-candidacy-for-the-republican-nomination-increasing-the-likelihood-that-mitt-romney-will-be-t.md)
-_Context: Republican primaries, Mitt Romney, Rick Santorum, candidacy_
+_Context: candidacy, Republican primaries, Rick Santorum, Mitt Romney_

 ##### China
 ### [The Chinese Communist Party suspends the Politburo membership of former senior official Bo Xilai, while his wife Gu Kailai is named as a suspect in the murder of a British businessman. ](/news/2012/04/10/the-chinese-communist-party-suspends-the-politburo-membership-of-former-senior-official-bo-xilai-while-his-wife-gu-kailai-is-named-as-a-sus.md)